Estate Planning & Probate Administration

 The durable power of attorney for health care allows you to appoint someone who will be able to make decisions related to your care and medical treatment if you become incapacitated or unable to make these decisions on your own.
 You have the power to direct the types of treatment you receive and who can make decisions on your behalf regarding your medical care.

 The durable power of attorney for financial affairs allows you to appoint another person to act on your behalf as it relates to your financial affairs if you become unable to maintain your finances at some point during your life.
-This person can act on your behalf to make sure that all of your financial affairs are in order and can act on your behalf to write checks, open or close bank accounts and make any decisions on your behalf as it relates to your financial affairs.
+This person can act on your behalf to make sure that all of your financial affairs are in order as well as write checks, open or close bank accounts and make any decisions on your behalf as it relates to your financial affairs.

 The trust provides you with control over your assets while you are living and tax savings and the ability to avoid probate following your death.
 A revocable trust gives you the power to control your assets while you are living, but also controls the way your assets are distributed to your heirs upon your death.
 A revocable trust allows you to withdraw or add assets while you are living and also change those who benefit from the trust.